 The scandal unfolded when the FBI investigated anonymous emails sent to high-ranking military officials and to Kelley's husband, warning them about what was described as Kelley's inappropriate behavior toward the men.
-The FBI concluded that the emails were from Broadwell, Petraeus' biographer, and as they investigated, they learned of the affair and learned that Petraeus had shared classified materials with Broadwell.

 One of the officials who received an anonymous email was Mattis, who Trump announced last week would become his nominee for secretary of defense.

 Mattis had been interviewed by the FBI about the email and his statement was memorialized in FBI reports.
 He told investigators he could not understand why anyone would send him a warning because he always had above-board interactions with Kelley.
 He told the FBI that she held an honorary ambassador title, and said they met when he served as a top officer at U.S. Central Command headquarters in Tampa.

 Mattis did not immediately respond to a message left with Trump's transition team.

 Emails between Mattis and Kelley were released last year under the U.S. Freedom of Information Act.
 In some, Mattis referred to Kelley as "Young Jill."
 Kelley has said she never behaved inappropriately with Petraeus or any of the military officials she was emailing.